AlexKarari/Spam_Detection_Model/README.md

 # Spam_Detection_Model
-Machine Learning project that automates the detection of spam in emails.
+Machine Learning project that automates the detection of spam in Emails.

+## Models built
+1. Naive Bayes
+2. SVM
+3. RF

+## Best Performing Model
+- SVM

+### Areas in need of improvement
+- Regex to capture and replace web addresses.